School of Business

 - Science Exploration

-- Ethical Inquiry, Social Responsibility, and Citizenship; May be fulfilled with BUS 347 Triple Bottom Line Business
+- Ethical Inquiry, Social Responsibility, and Citizenship; May be fulfilled and double counted with BUS 347 Triple Bottom Line Business

-- International: May be fulfilled and double counted in the Business Core section by successful completion of BUS 335 International Business or BUS 361 International Marketing.
+- International: May be fulfilled and double counted by the Global Business course by successful completion of BUS 335 International Business or BUS 361 International Marketing.

-- Engaged Learning & Capstone: BUS 450 Business Policy and Strategy (credits counted in the Business Core)
+- Engaged Learning & Capstone: BUS 450 Business Policy and Strategy (credits counted in the Thematic Core)

 - MAT 108 College Algebra with C- or higher grade (Substitutes include a C- or higher grade in MAT 140 or approved higher level math course or passing a CLEP exam)

-- MAT 210 Business Statistics with C- or higher grade or C- or higher grade in prior credit for MAT 120, or in another approved statistics course (http://usm.maine.edu/sb/stats).
+- MAT 210 Business Statistics (or MAT 120) with a C- or higher grade, or in another approved statistics course (http://usm.maine.edu/sb/stats).